 Water flows throughout a home's supply piping because it is pressurized by the water company or by a well system.
-Once it is used at a fixture it no longer has pressure and must rely on gravity to flow through the drain pipes.
+Once it is used at a fixture, it no longer has pressure and must rely on gravity to flow through the drain pipes.
 Therefore, all the water exiting the house through drains can be considered to have no pressure.
-Likewise, electricity has a specific pressure that is regulated by the power company.
+Likewise, electricity has a specific pressure (voltage) that is regulated by the power company.
 This pressure allows the electrical current to flow through the wiring leading into the house and throughout the home's electrical system.
 Electricity is used by each electrical device or appliance.
 Anything unused returns to the electrical service entry point (and ultimately back onto the power grid) via neutral circuit wires.
 This return is considered to be without pressure, much like water going down the drains of your home.

 Pressure = Voltage

-Increasing pressure in a pipe means the water flows through with greater force.
+Increasing water pressure in a plumbing pipe means the water flows through with greater force.
 The same is true with electrical wiring; more pressure means greater force.
-Water pressure is measured in pounds per square inch or psi.
-Electrical pressure is measured in volts or voltage.
+While water pressure is measured in pounds per square inch or psi, electrical pressure is measured in volts or voltage.
 All electrical devices are rated for specific voltages.
-Most devices and small appliances in a home are rated for 120 volts, while high-voltage appliances, such as electric dryers, ranges, and many baseboard heaters, are rated for 240 volts.
+Most devices and small appliances in a home are rated for about 120 volts, while high-voltage appliances, such as electric dryers, ranges, and many baseboard heaters, are rated for about 240 volts.